yusufatmaca/depth-first-cs/README.md

 # Principia Computatoria
-A curated, long-term knowledge vault of _Computer Science_, _Systems_, and _Engineering_ — inspired by classical "Principia" works.
-This repository collects foundational resources, papers, courses, tools, and essays across low-level systems, algorithms, compilers, operating systems, HPC, GPUs, databases, and more.
+> *"To understand the machine is to understand the mind of the maker."*

+This repository serves as a personal knowledge base and a persistent digital bookshelf.
+It was created to archive valuable resources—articles, university courses, white papers, and manuals—that I have encountered during my career as a Computer Scientist.

+The landscape of software engineering, particularly in low-level systems and high-performance computing, is vast.
+I created this collection primarily to safeguard these references against loss and to organize my own learning path.
+However, I have made it public in the hope that fellow engineers, researchers, and students traversing the same depths of computer science will find these maps useful.

 ## 🏛️ Philosophy
-- Principia Computatoria is a personal and public treatise on computing.
+Principia Computatoria is a personal and public treatise on computing.
 It embraces:
 - First principles thinking
 - Breadth with depth across CS subfields
 - Elegant, minimalist curation